Fabulu/ZenTranslatenator/README.md

 It works for me.
 That's about all I can say.
 No error handling.
 It eats money.
 It's badly tested.
 You're on your own.

+Please give me feedback on the reddit forums, I'm /u/dota2nub.
+I'll work to improve this if there is some kind of engagement and people want this.

 Screenshots to check out:

+This is what the program looks like:
 ![Screenshot](./ZenTranslatenator/Resources/Screenshot.png)

+This is a sample GPT 3.5 translation
 ![GPT 3.5](./ZenTranslatenator/Resources/ScreenshotGPT35.png)

+This is a sample GPT 4 translation
 ![GPT 4](./ZenTranslatenator/Resources/ScreenshotGPT4.png)